-- extend your language and manipulation of textile materials in order to give form to your thinking and enable you to effectively communicate feelings, meanings and ideas; - visualise your way of seeing the world through the investigation of set themes, that also encourages analytical and experimental skills; - increase your independent thinking, self-discipline, perseverance and confidence; - increase your understanding of fashion and textiles.
-Assessment Coursework Unit 1: Personal portfolio in Art & Design Textile Design (60%) Exam at the end of Year 11 Unit 2: Externally-set assignment in Art & Design Textile Design (40%)
+- extend your visual language and enable you to effectively communicate feelings, meanings and ideas; - enhance your ability to manipulate and experiment with textile materials in order to give form to your thinking; - visualise your way of seeing the world through the investigation of set themes; - increase your independent thinking, self-discipline, perseverance and confidence.
+Assessment 100% NEA Component 1: Portfolio (60%) Must include the Sustained Project and can include any further project work from Year 10 or Year 11.
+Component 2: Externally Set Assignment (40%) A single project which must follow the theme set by AQA and is started in January of Year 11, culminating